top of page

 Rest

 Sometimes, even with all of the above, I still struggle with pain levels.
 On those days, for me rest is best.
-If I’m at home I’ll have a duvet day, and on trips I’ve had to learn how to travel in a slower paced way.
+If I’m at home I’ll have a Simba duvet day, and on trips I’ve had to learn how to travel in a slower paced way.
 Factoring in time to rest when you travel is one of my most important tips!
+Check out Simba Beds for super comfy rest options.

 My last really important tip is to ensure that the mobility equipment you use when travelling meets your own needs as well as possible.
 For example, when you buy a wheelchair, be sure to test, test, and test again, in all the environments you’ll be using it regularly.